mwendemichelle4-dev/Credit-Card-Fraud-Detection-Analysis/README.md

 * **Customer Insult:** Overly aggressive security filters block legitimate transactions, leading to "cart abandonment" and long-term brand damage.

-**Stakeholders & Utilization**
-* **Risk Management Executives:** Use this report to justify the shift from "Accuracy" metrics to "Financial Loss Mitigation" (F2-Score).

-* **Data Engineering Teams:** Utilize the Feature Importance insights to prioritize the health and low-latency delivery of the top 5 predictive variables.

-* **Customer Support:** Benefit from a higher "Alert Precision," reducing the volume of calls from frustrated customers with blocked cards.

 This is the guiding question:

 **How can transaction data be used to accurately detect credit card fraud while minimizing financial loss and customer disruption?**

+# STAKEHOLDERS
+The beneficiaries of this project are:

+* Financial Institutions (Banks & Card issuers)
+* Cardholders (Customers)
+* Payment Networks (e.g., Visa, Mastercard)
+* Fraud Operations & Risk Management Teams
+* Customer Support & Call Centers
+* Regulators & Compliance Bodies
+* Merchants
+* Data Scientists & Analysts
+* Executive Management
+At the center of these stakeholders are everyday cardholders and merchants, whose trust, financial security, and ability to transact smoothly depend on effective and balanced fraud detection systems.

 # OBJECTIVES
+# General Objective:
-General Objective: To develop a data-driven fraud detection model that accurately identifies fraudulent credit card transactions while minimizing overall financial loss and customer disruption.
+To develop a data-driven fraud detection model that accurately identifies fraudulent credit card transactions while minimizing overall financial loss and customer disruption.

 # Specific Objectives: